francis2martinez/BootCampProject2020/README.md

 # Data Gathering
 1. Database: https://www.wga.hu
 2. Form sample database:
-  a.
-Techniques used by van Gogh for more than 10 times
+   - Techniques used by van Gogh for more than 10 times
-  b.
-1000 non-van Gogh paintings with the same techniques
+   - 1000 non-van Gogh paintings with the same techniques

 # Packages
 We use scikit-learn OpenCv and ripser to fiddle with many features, until we eventually decided to measure: